 When it comes time to sit your exam, you'll still sit it at a school or college on the same date as all other students.
 However, you'll need to book your place yourself at your local school or college - you should aim to do this about 6 months before the exam date.

 Take a gap year

-There are many reasons why a gap year might be the best option for you and most of these have nothing to do with jetting off overseas to ‘follow your bliss’.
+There are many reasons why a gap year might be the best option for you and it can be good to take some time out to figure out what you want to do next.

 You might have just missed out on your dream course or couldn’t find anything that appealed to you in Clearing.
 If that's the case, a gap year can be a great way to get some work experience (paid or voluntary) that will enhance your UCAS application when you reapply and show universities that you’re committed and hardworking.

 If you feel the pull of travel overseas, it doesn’t have to be all backpacking and full moon parties.
 You can apply for volunteer schemes or if you spend some time completing a TEFL course you can make some cash teaching English abroad.
 Just be aware that due to visa restrictions there are some countries that need you to have a university degree to be able to teach there.

 Some university degrees like medicine have a defined career path after graduation, but with some degrees, your career journey will be a bit more flexible.